Formed in 1946, Williamstown Little Theatre is one of the leading non-professional theatre companies in Melbourne....

 Our home was once a bakery, the Cliff Family Bakery.
 It was converted to become Williamstown Little Theatre in 1967.
 Before then, productions were presented in various Williamstown venues such as the Mechanics' Institute and the Town Hall.

 Since its inception, WLT has presented well over 200 plays, including several Australian and Victorian premieres.
 Our programs have included the classics from Shakespeare, Wilde and Coward to the contemporary works of David Williamson, David Hare and Terrence McNally.
 We are particularly proud of our record of presenting Australian plays.
 Each year we produce five shows: mainly plays, with the occasional small musical.
-All our past productions are listed in the Archives.
+Our past productions are listed under the tab Past Productions.

 A glimpse into the Archives, from the last 70 years.